Macintosh IIfx: Overview

 Dubbed "Wicked Fast" by its Product Manager, Frank Casanova – who came to Apple from Apollo Computer in Boston, Massachusetts, where the Boston term "wicked" is commonly used to denote anything extreme – the IIfx runs at a clock rate of 40 megahertz, has 32 KB of Level 2 cache, six NuBus slots, and includes a number of proprietary ASICs and coprocessors.
 Designed to speed up the machine even further, these chips require system-specific drivers.
 The 40 MHz speed refers to the main logic board clock (the bus), the Motorola 68030 CPU, and the computer's Motorola 68882 FPU.
 The machine has eight RAM slots, for a maximum of 128 MB RAM, an enormous amount at the time.
+The Macintosh IIci, which debuted in 1989, also could support 128 megabytes of RAM.

 The IIfx features specialized high-speed (80 ns) RAM using 64-pin dual-ported SIMMs, while all other contemporary Macintosh models use 30-pin SIMMs.
 The extra pins are a separate path to allow latched read and write operations.
 It is also possible to use parity memory modules; the IIfx is the only stock 68K Macintosh to support them along with special versions of the Macintosh IIci.
 The logic board has a total of 8 RAM slots; these must be populated four at a time with 1, 4, or 16 MB chips; this results in a maximum memory amount of 128 MB.

 The IIfx includes two special dedicated processors for floppy disk operations, sound, ADB, and serial communications.
 These I/O chips feature a pair of 10 MHz embedded 6502 CPUs, which is the same CPU family used in Apple II machines.

 The IIfx uses SCSI as its hard disk interface, as had all previous Macintosh models since the Macintosh Plus.
 The IIfx requires a special black-colored SCSI terminator for external drives.

+Industrial Light & Magic upgraded their image processing hardware to the IIfx by the time Terminator 2: Judgment Day entered post-production.